Twoure/KissNetwork.bundle/README.md

 ##### General
 - Might look into grouping seasons of the same show for the directory list
-- Implement some kind of Password protection for choosing which sites to display, or Adult stuff
 - Continue Improving Metadata

 ##### Bookmarks